spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

 Their implementations must persist in the `CiamProviderRestApi` module following the implementation example.

 The logic within the `RestUserFinderPluginInterface` implementation uses the adjusted or created functionalities from the previous steps.
-It triggers the Ciam token parser, the CIAM token decoder, and the Customer creator.
+It triggers the CIAM token parser, the CIAM token decoder, and the Customer creator.

 The folder structure is similar to the following: